 10. Ladder

-When we first purchased our caravan, we were told ‘you have to have a ladder’.
-Our instant thoughts were, ‘surely not!’.
-But as we’ve travelled the ladder has become a must-have item and the final one on our list.
+When we first purchased our caravan, we were told we had to carry a ladder with us.
+Our instant thoughts were, ‘surely not’…but as we’ve travelled, the ladder has become a must-have item and the last on this list to discuss.

 There are two main uses for our ladder.
 The first is for cleaning our solar panels.
-When off-grid camping, solar is a must.
+Side note – when off-grid camping, solar is a must!
 We use it to run our fridges, power devices, cool us down with fans and to run all of our lighting at night.
-But a dirty solar panel is really ineffective, and around Australia, it doesn’t take much for them to get dusty.
-Every 2 to 3 days we get up and clean our solar panels.
-This means we have the best chance to maximise our power capture.
+But a dirty solar panel is really ineffective and, especially around Australia, it doesn’t take much for them to become dusty.
+Every 2 to 3 days, we climb up to clean our solar panels for the best chance of maximising our power capture.

-We also use the ladder to help us keep the car and caravan clean, allowing us to get up to those hard to reach spots.
-It’s also come in handy for various maintenance tasks, fixing the odd lost screw in an awning or reaching a stuck skylight.
+We also use the ladder to help us keep the car and caravan clean.
+It allows us to get up and into those hard to reach spots, also handy for various maintenance tasks like fixing a lost screw in an awning, or reaching a stuck skylight.

 Hi, we’re the Todoing Family!
 We’re all about family travel and adventure, currently road tripping our way around Australia in a caravan.
 We’ve never caravanned before and are sharing our experience as we go.
 We’re a family of 5 with a big ‘to do’ list.
 Follow along on our adventures on our website, Facebook, Instagram or YouTube @todoingfamily